Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Introduction

-The process of measurement, specifically the transformation from quantum indeterminacy to an objective fact, is irreversible, and occurs without precise control of all microscopic degrees of freedom of the system's environment.
-A dynamical model of measurement must therefore explain how the system and its environment evolve spontaneously and irreversibly towards a state structure exhibiting objectivity.
-Since spontaneous and irreversibile processes in nature are those associated with the process of equilibration, we hypothesise that any measurement is an entropy-increasing transition towards an equilibrium state, and refer to this as the Measurement-Equilibration Hypothesis.
-The notion that measurements correspond to an increase in entropy has been discussed at various points since the early years of quantum theory, \textit{e.g.}~\cite{szilard1929entropieverminderung,von1930mathematische,misra1979lyapounov,daneri1962quantum,allahverdyan2013understanding}, but is absent from dynamical models of measurement.
-Recent advances in quantum statistical mechanics, specifically in the equilibration of closed quantum systems~\cite{gogolin2016equilibration} allow us to address this absence, and as a first step in this direction, we seek to determine the circumstances under which a general system and environment equilibrate to states exhibiting objective properties, including the Spectrum Broadcast Structure mentioned above.
+The notion that measurements correspond to an increase in entropy has been discussed at various points since the early years of quantum theory, \textit{e.g.}~\cite{szilard1929entropieverminderung,von1930mathematische,daneri1962quantum,misra1979lyapounov,peres1980can,zurek1986maxwell,allahverdyan2013understanding,nussinov2020a,nussinov2022exact}, but is absent from dynamical models of measurement.
+Recent advances in quantum statistical mechanics, specifically in the equilibration of closed quantum systems~\cite{gogolin2016equilibration} allow us to address this absence, and as a first step in this direction, we seek to determine the circumstances under which a general system and environment equilibrate to states exhibiting classical properties, including the Spectrum Broadcast Structure mentioned above.
+To avoid potential confusion, we note that in the present context, we consider equilibration in the general sense, \textit{i.e.} spontaneous evolution towards some equilibrium state, rather than the specific example of thermalization, whereby the equilibrium state is a Gibbs state.

-In this work, we constrain the form of the interactions capable of producing such equilibrium states, and show that while it is impossible to reach this state structure exactly without violating the laws of thermodynamics, one can approach it exponentially as we increase the marcroscopicity of ``observers'' for whom the measurement outcome should be objective.
-We find that the usual form of interactions employed in the standard model of measurement in fact does not result in an equilibrium state exhibiting objectivity, or even any correlations whatsoever between the system and its environment.

-We begin by revisiting the concepts of objectivity and Spectrum Broadcast Structure and how they connect, as well as the role of the time-averaged state in equilibration phenomena.
-We then derive our main results and discuss the consequences of our findings as well as future directions and open questions.